West Windsor Ninjas Girls Softball Association

 Cash payments, such as umpire fees, should be paid by a manager, coach, parent or administrator directly and then a request for reimbursement shall be submitted to the Treasurer.
 Whenever possible, receipts should be obtained to document cash transactions.
 For fees such as umpire fees for which there is no receipt, the email requesting reimbursement should provide details of the expense.
 For example, request to reimburse umpire fees paid at a tournament should include the date of the games, the number of games and the amount reimbursed.

 All teams must strive to be as economical as possible while spending what is necessary to provide a top quality program.
 Uniforms will be chosen by the board of trustees.
 Teams do not have the authority to purchase different uniforms, supplemental equipment/attire or anything with the Ninjas or Witches name on it, without board approval.

-Teams are required to purchase a first aid kit including ice packs, replacement first aid supplies, and a small tool kit for equipment repairs as needed throughout the season.
+Teams are required to have a first aid kit including ice packs, replacement first aid supplies, and a small tool kit for equipment repairs as needed throughout the season.

 Any other refunds must also be approved in advance by the Treasurer.
 Generally, players who quit a team prior to the end of the season are not entitled to a refund.
-In the case of serious illness or injury or other extenuating circumstance, the Treasurer and Board of Trustees may choose to waive this policy and issue a partial refund.
+In the case of serious illness or injury or other extenuating circumstance, the Treasurer and Board of Trustees may choose to waive this policy.